 Any relevant professional experience

 To ensure relevant information is the first thing employers read, consider structuring your resume in sections as follows:

-Organizing your information this way highlights key aspects of your background, giving employers the opportunity to quickly understand why you’re a good fit for the job.
+Organizing your information this way highlights key aspects of your background, allowing employers to quickly understand why you’re a good fit for the job.
 Though you may not have professional experience, putting other important activities or coursework in a primary position on your resume gives you a better chance at moving forward in the hiring process.

 Upload your document or create a resume on Indeed Resume to quickly apply for jobs.
 When building your Indeed resume, you can simply include the skills, strengths and experiences that make you the best fit for the job.
 However you choose to develop your resume, make sure it highlights your strengths as they pertain to the position.